All Episodes

 I don't love you leaving at all.

-All right, that was of course one of the many tapes.
+All right, that was, of course, one of the many tapes.

 It's something we better get to the bottom of and the situation room.

-Uh always thought well of her, never had any issues with her.
+Never had any issues with her.

 I don't know what Kelly means when he talks about integrity violations.